akka/akka/akka-docs/rst/java/lambda-persistence.rst

 The easiest way to run this example yourself is to download `Typesafe Activator <http://www.typesafe.com/platform/getstarted>`_ and open the tutorial named `Akka Persistence Samples in Java with Lambdas <http://www.typesafe.com/activator/template/akka-sample-persistence-java-lambda>`_.
-It contains instructions on how to run the ``EventsourcedExample``.
+It contains instructions on how to run the ``PersistentActorExample``.

 .. note::